oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     /</copy>
     ```

-    Here is an example of how it should look:
+    Here is **an example** of how it should look.
+Then run the the script using the **Run Statement** button to create the DBMS Cloud Credential.

     ```
     BEGIN